 The best way that you can prevent TMD is to practice good oral hygiene habits, such as brushing and flossing your teeth each day.
 It's also wise to avoid habits that can put unnecessary pressure on your jaw, such as grinding your teeth, biting your nails, and opening packages with your teeth.

 At Biltmore Commons Dental Care, we strive to provide each of our patients with a positive and relaxing experience.
-If you're ready to experience the best dental care, please contact us at (225) 673-0445 or visit us at 1277 E Missouri Ave Ste 217 Phoenix, AZ 85014.
+If you're ready to experience the best dental care, please contact dentist Phoenix, AZ at (602) 249-2227 or visit us at 1277 E Missouri Ave Ste 217 Phoenix, AZ 85014.